Chapter 18.185

 C. Required Number of Inclusionary Units.

 1. Basic Requirement.
-The required number of inclusionary units to be provided shall vary depending upon the total number of dwelling units in the project and the income category for the inclusionary units being provided.
-Within the parameters set forth in Table 18.185.040, the applicant may choose which income category of inclusionary units to provide.
+The affordability and required number of inclusionary units to be provided shall vary depending upon the total number of dwelling units in the project in accordance with Table 18.185.040.

 Table 18.185.040